Proof that pi is irrational: Conclusion of Lambert's induction

+Since two analytic functions with identical power series expansions around the origin are equal within their shared domain of convergence, the continued fraction expansion holds.

+A separate simplification of Lambert's proof is given below.

 Hermite's proof

-Written in 1873, this proof uses the characterization of $\pi$ as the smallest positive number whose half is a zero of the cosine function and it actually proves that $\pi^2$ is irrational.
+Charles Hermite presented this proof in 1873, using the characterization of $\pi$ as the smallest positive number whose half is a zero of the cosine function and it actually proves that $\pi^2$ is irrational.
 As in many proofs of irrationality, it is a proof by contradiction.

 Consider the sequences of real functions $A_n$ and $U_n$ for $n \in \N_0$ defined by: